AmirShkolnik/DivingCenter/README_v.0.1.md

 ## Colour Scheme

-The color scheme for Diving Center is carefully crafted to evoke a warm, inviting, and coffee-inspired atmosphere.
+The color scheme for Diving Center is carefully crafted to evoke a warm, inviting, and diving-inspired atmosphere.
 Here's a detailed breakdown:

 [Colors by looka.com](https://looka.com/editor/188707413) - Colour Scheme for Diving Center website